 for a healthier you

-Hill Climbing: How well the Liberty Trike does on the hill greatly depends on the hill grade, your weight, input, and momentum.
-The Max Torque of the Liberty Trike is 60N-m.
+Hill Climbing: How well the Liberty Trike does on the hill greatly depends on the hill grade, rider weight, input, and momentum.
+The maximum torque of the Liberty Trike is 60N-m.

 If the Liberty Trike is presented with an immovable situation the motor system will cut power to the motor temporarily to prevent damage to the system.
 Releasing the throttle for a second will allow the system to re-engage and the system will be ready again.

 The Liberty Trike is very powerful but steep hills and inclines will require riders (especially riders over 225 lbs) to assist the motor with pedal power.
 The Liberty Trike is not a solution for climbing steep hills without any effort by the rider.

 Please click below for answers to more of the most often asked questions about the Liberty Trike

 The Liberty Trike is designed for anyone that wants to get around actively or effortlessly on 3 wheels.
 The compact design makes it portable for taking on trips and easy to navigate in confined spaces.
 The electrical system and powerful hub motor enable the Liberty Trike to travel over most terrains and up reasonable inclines with ease.

 The Liberty Trike is $1598 ($40 shipping inside the Contiguous USA).

 Electric-assisted speed is up to 12 mph with 5 levels of top speed controlled by + and - buttons on the LCD and will not have any resistance to natural pedal power above that top-assisted speed.